ritchie46/ritchievink.com/content/post/expectation_maximization.md

 ## Gaussian Mixture Model
 The schoolbook example of Expectation Maximization starts with a Gaussian Mixture model.
 Below we will go through the definition of a GMM in 1D, but note that this will generalize to ND.
 Gaussian Mixtures help with the following cluster problem.
-Assume the following generative process.
-Let $X$ be an observed random variable.
+Assume a generative process where $X$ is an observed random variable.

 $$ z_i \sim Multionomial(\phi) $$
 $$ x_i|z_i \sim N(\mu_k, \sigma_k^2) $$